Updated: Mar 1

 The Top 5 Most Nutritious Foods

 At the top of the chart are one of the most nutrient-dense foods on the planet.
-The nutrients in organ meats are also high absorbable.
+The nutrients in organ meats are also highly absorbable.
 Even without factoring in bioavailability, Dr. Lalonde proposed that organ meats are almost eighteen times more nutrient dense than whole grains and almost eleven times more nutrient dense than cooked vegetables.

 Herbs and Spices